Tide pool: Mid tide zone

-Low Tide Zone
+Low tide zone

 This area is mostly submerged and is exposed only during unusually low tide.
 It usually teems with life and has far more marine vegetation, especially seaweeds.
 Organisms in this zone do not have to be as well adapted to drying out and temperature extremes.
 Low tide zone organisms include abalone, anemones, brown seaweed, chitons, crabs, green algae, hydroids, isopods, limpets, mussels, and sometimes even small vertebrates such as fish.
 Seaweeds provide shelter for many animals, like sea slugs and urchins that are too fragile for other zones.
 These creatures can grow to larger sizes because there is more available energy and better water coverage: the water is shallow enough to allow additional sunlight for photosynthetic activity, with almost normal levels of salinity.
 This area is also relatively protected from large predators because of the wave action and shallow water.

 Marine life

-The site of a tide pool in Santa Cruz, California showing sea stars, sea anemones, and sea sponges.
+The site of a tide pool in Santa Cruz, California showing starfish, sea anemones, and sea sponges.

 Tide pools provide a home for many organisms such as sea stars, mussels and clams.
 Inhabitants deal with a frequently changing environment: fluctuations in water temperature, salinity, and oxygen content.
 Hazards include waves, strong currents, exposure to midday sun and predators.

 Waves can dislodge mussels and draw them out to sea.
 Gulls pick up and drop sea urchins to break them open.
 Sea stars prey on mussels and are eaten by gulls themselves.
 Black bears are known to sometimes feast on intertidal creatures at low tide.
 Although tide pool organisms must avoid getting washed away into the ocean, drying up in the sun, or being eaten, they depend on the tide pool's constant changes for food.
 Tide pools contain complex food webs that can vary based on the climate.